Fear and Loathing in Pattaya. Part Eight: Nowhere to Run

 “Anything happening down there?”
 I said as a nurse came into the ward and began to close the curtains around my bed.

 “Yes Mike.
 When I arrived down here there were a couple of police vehicles parked outside the condo’s lobby.
-The police must have found out which room we were staying in because a few minutes ago they came down carrying all of our bags”
+The police must have found out which room we were staying in because a few minutes ago they came down carrying all

 “Fuck, it looks like we won’t be seeing that gear for a while then.
 Did you have anything of value in your bag?”
 I said as the nurse disappeared behind the closed curtains.